Microsoft Complete Versus Upsie Extended Console Warranty

 Microsoft Complete must be purchased at the time of sale.
 You cannot get your Xbox covered after the fact, period.
 You also can’t get coverage on used consoles or consoles purchased through some non-Microsoft retail channels.
 Some have had success getting coverage after the fact by calling Microsoft directly within 45 days of purchase.
 However, Microsoft’s site says this only applies if you get your device personally inspected by a Microsoft representative.

-In contrast, Upsie offers quality extended warranty coverage on both new and used Xbox consoles purchased within the last 60 days.
-Where you bought it doesn’t matter to Upsie, as long as it comes with a limited manufacturer or seller warranty.
+In contrast, Upsie offers quality coverage on both new and used Xbox consoles purchased within the last 4 years!.
+Where you bought it doesn’t matter to Upsie, as long as it currently is in good, working condition when you want to start your Upsie protection plan.

 Get Covered Today

-Considering the pros and cons listed above, we hope you’re ready to get covered with an extended console warranty.
-Upsie’s extended warranty plans are affordable, and the coverage and terms are excellent.
+Considering the pros and cons listed above, we hope you’re ready to get covered with a protection plan.
+Upsie’s protection plans are affordable, and the coverage and terms are excellent without hidden items missing coverage in the fine print.
 Don’t go another day risking your gaming future.
-Get your Xbox protected today with Upsie!
+Get your Xbox Series X protected today with Upsie!

 Return to all posts